nogamir/harvest-accounts/README.md

 - No Exception Handling: The current implementation does not include structured exception handling.
 Errors from AWS clients, database operations, or internal logic may cause the application to crash or behave unpredictably.
 - No Duplicate Handling: There is no logic in place to prevent or handle duplicate entries in the database (e.g., inserting the same account multiple times).
+- In each service container, the utils are mapped to be inside each service folder, and not outside in a different folder, as it is in the project structure.
+Thus, in order to preserve the project structure for tests, they must run from within the container.
+Ideally, the utils would be published as a python package, and then the project structure would have been the same in all cases.